 Becket Fund wins before the Supreme Court the “most important religious liberty case in a half century.”

 In a stinging rebuke, all nine Justices agreed with the Becket Fund's argument that religious groups should be free from government interference when they choose their leaders, and rejected the government’s position, describing its arguments as “extreme,” “remarkable, and “untenable.”Hosanna Tabor vs. EEOC

-The Becket Fund succeeded in convincing the most liberal federal court of appeals in the country to reverse itself and uphold the constitutionality of the words "Under God" in the Pledge of Allegiance.Newdow v.
+The Becket Fund succeeded in convincing the largest federal court of appeals in the country to reverse itself and uphold the constitutionality of the words "Under God" in the Pledge of Allegiance.Newdow v.
 Carey

 A homeless shelter serving thousands of needy individuals was sued for ministering in a “religious” atmosphere.
 The Becket Fund fought back and won a resounding victory at the Ninth Circuit for religious groups everywhere to minister to the poor and needy according to their religious beliefs.Boise Rescue Mission